lismore lantern parade

 In 2023 our theme was ‘’Gates of Renewal’ – taking steps into liminal space, finding a path to renewal.
 And our return to the riverbank was received with much joy if a bit of a tight squeeze.

-Now we come to 2024 – celebrating 30 years, bringing light to the heart of our communities.
+In 2024 – the Lismore Lantern Parade celebrated 30 years, bringing light to the heart of our communities.

 So many families from all over Australia have grown up in wonderment of the magic of the lanterns each year.
 The lantern parade is truly an inter-generational tradition, with babies in prams now bringing their teenagers to the lantern parade this year.

-Our theme this year will look back to our simple parades in the early days, and the growth of the Lantern Parade into the beloved community tradition it is today.
+Our theme last year looked back to our simple parades in the early days, and the growth of the Lantern Parade into the beloved community tradition it is today.

-We are also very excited to have been asked by Lismore’s 41st Battalion, Royal NSW Regiment to facilitate and support their exercising a Freedom of Entry to the City of Lismore.
+We were also very excited to have been asked by Lismore’s 41st Battalion, Royal NSW Regiment to facilitate and support their exercising a Freedom of Entry to the City of Lismore.

 The last time the Freedom of Entry was exercised was in June 1979 as a part of Lismore’s Centenary Celebrations.
 The tradition of Freedom of Entry to a city, municipality or shire originates from a custom dating back to medieval times, Freedom of Entry is the highest honour a municipality may bestow upon a unit.